American-shishi/wuchang_opt/README.md

 # wuchang_opt
 Small python app for determining best in slot armor for any need

-I've moved the web-app to my own home server for hosting which is much faster.
+I've moved the web-app version to my own home server for hosting which is much faster.
 You can get to it here: http://mcniell.duckdns.org:877